Long Term Capital Gains are Taxed at a Different Rate Than Short Term Capital Gains

 If you are strategic with your long term capital gains, you won’t end up paying huge tax rates.
 Here are some strategies on how to save on long-term capital gains tax rates:

 - Invest in your residence: If you can, get that new roof put on, fix that kitchen sink, update your home and save all receipts.
 Why?
 Single filers can exclude up to $250,000 of gain on their primary residence and couples, $500,000.

 - Look at your losses: By listing losses, your capital gains will be offset.

-- Give gifts to charity.
-Giving gifts to charity, you’ll be killing two birds with one stone.
-For example, by giving appreciated stock to charity, you will have fewer capital gains that are taxed and also will receive a tax deduction.
+- Give: Giving gifts to charity is a tax write-off.
+By giving appreciated stock to charity, you will have fewer capital gains that are taxed and also will receive a tax deduction.

-- Move to a different state: Moving to a tax-friendly state might mean your state capital gains taxes will decrease.
-For example, states like Florida, Nevada do not have an income tax.
+- Move to a different state: Moving to a tax-friendly state means your state capital gains taxes will decrease.

 - Open a 529 College Savings Account: Opening a 529 college savings account allows you to set money aside tax-free and when it comes time to withdraw the money for education expenses, it’s also tax free, meaning you won’t have to pay a capital gains tax.

 - Put money into your retirement accounts: Adding money to retirement accounts, IRAs means you avoid paying taxes while the money is in the retirement account.